Uncertified PC1 facilities are managed at the local level by IBC liaison officers or facility managers and are not inspected by the IBC.

 - Protocols for experimental procedures involving GMOs together with completed risk assessments (ANU preference).

 All research groups working within PC2 certified labs must abide by PC2 facility requirements.
-Groups with exempt or PC1 dealings must meet PC2 facility requirements.
+Groups with exempt or PC1 dealings working in PC2 facilities also need to remain in compliance with PC2 facility requirements.
 Copies of exempt dealings are not required in the Facility Manual of a PC2 lab.

 Certified PC1 and PC2 facilities may be 'spot checked' by the OGTR without notice.